bentomas/node-async-testing/README.md

 `runners.js` for examples or `API.markdown` for a description of the different events and what arguments they receive.

 This feature is directly inspired by Caolan McMahon's [nodeunit].
-Which is awesome.
+Which is an awesome library.

 [nodeunit]: http://github.com/caolan/nodeunit